daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/documentation/server-setup.md

 **Note:**
 - Make sure to update `user-data` and `network-config` files as per your requirements.
-- Script assumes the SD Card boot partition will be `D:\`.
+- Script assumes the SD card boot partition will be `D:\`.
 You may need to adjust for your environment.

 ## Step 4: Bootup raspberry-pi
 Our SD card is ready.
 Lets insert it into rasbberry-pi and boot up.